-Notes to Financial Statements (Tabular amounts expressed in thousands of dollars)
+(Financial statements and tabular amounts expressed in thousands of dollars)

 16. Risk management (continued):

 (c) Foreign exchange risk:

 The Authority's operating results and financial position are reported in Canadian dollars.
 As the Authority operates in an international environment, some of the Authority's financial instruments and transactions are denominated in currencies other than Canadian dollars.
 The results of the Authority's operations are subject to currency transaction and translation risks.